-This initiative, modelled after successful programs in other Canadian municipalities, allowing responsible liquor consumption in public spaces.
-The pilot ran daily from 12:00 pm to 9:00 pm until October 1, 2025.
-Under the program, individuals aged 19 and older were permitted to bring and consume their own liquor within a clearly marked area around the Rotary Bandshell in Riverside Park.
+This initiative, modelled after successful programs in other Canadian municipalities, allows responsible liquor consumption in public spaces.
+The pilot will run daily from 12:00 pm to 9:00 pm from May 15 to October 1, 2026.
+Under the program, individuals aged 19 and older are permitted to bring and consume their own liquor within a clearly marked area around the Rotary Bandshell in Riverside Park.
 This location was selected due to its accessibility, visibility, and alignment with existing park activities, such as picnicking and the seasonal Music in the Park concert series.

-As a pilot project, residents were invited to provide feedback throughout the pilot program.
-A summary of the pilot program and the feedback received will be presented to Council in late Fall 2025.
+As a pilot project, residents are invited to provide feedback throughout the pilot program.
+A summary of the pilot program and the feedback received will be presented to Council in Winter 2026.

 Designated Area Boundary